Net Heat per Unit Volume available for Arc Welding Solution

 Travel Speed of Electrode - (Measured in Meter per Second) - Travel Speed of Electrode is the speed at which an electrode travel during arc welding.

-Area - (Measured in Square Meter) - The area is the amount of two-dimensional space taken up by an object.
+Area - (Measured in Square Meter) - Area is the amount of two-dimensional space taken up by an object.

 STEP 1: Convert Input(s) to Base Unit